 chosen to be significantly above the SHDN pin input current to minimize its error contribution, but significantly below the typical 3.8mA the LT1776 draws in lockout mode.
-Resistor R4 is then chosen to yield this same 200 $\mu$ A, less 2.5 $\mu$ A, with the desired VIN UVLO voltage minus 1.25V applied across it.
-(The 2.5 $\mu$ A factor is an allowance to minimize error due to SHDN pin input current.)
+Resistor R4 is then chosen to yield this same 200 μ A, less 2.5 μ A, with the desired V{IN} UVLO voltage minus 1.25V applied across it.
+(The 2.5 μ A factor is an allowance to minimize error due to SHDN pin input current.)

 Behavior is as follows: Normal operation is observed at the nominal input voltage of 40V.
-As the input voltage is decreased to roughly 32V, switching action will stop, $V{OUT}$ will drop to zero, and the LT1776 will draw its $V{IN}$ and $V{CC}$ quiescent currents from the $V{IN}$ supply.
-At a much lower input voltage, typically 14V or so at 25°C, the voltage on the SHDN pin will drop to the shutdown threshold, and the part will draw its shutdown current only from the $V{IN}$ rail.
-The resistive divider of R4 and R5 will continue to draw power from $V{IN}$ .
-(The user should be aware that while the SHDN pin lockout threshold is relatively accurate including temperature effects, the SHDN pin shutdown threshold will always be well below the lockout threshold.)
+As the input voltage is decreased to roughly 32V, switching action will stop, V{OUT} will drop to zero, and the LT1776 will draw its V{IN} and V{CC} quiescent currents from the V{IN} supply.
+At a much lower input voltage, typically 14V or so at 25°C, the voltage on the SHDN pin will drop to the shutdown threshold, and the part will draw its shutdown current only from the V{IN} rail.
+The resistive divider of R4 and R5 will continue to draw power from V{IN} .
+(The user should be aware that while the SHDN pin lockout threshold is relatively accurate including temperature effects, the SHDN pin shutdown threshold is more coarse, and exhibits considerably more temperature drift.
+Nevertheless the shutdown threshold will always be well below the lockout threshold.)